vivienhenz24/transformer_candle/README.md

 # transformer_candle

 I built a transformer using rust/[candle](https://github.com/huggingface/candle).
-Because why not ;)
+Because we do a little trolling ;)

 ## Usage